celefigs/EDA-milestone-3/README.md

 ### Scope of Functionalities
 - Data cleaning and preprocessing
 - Exploratory data analysis
-- Visualization of key findings
+- Visualization

 ### Examples of Use
-- Analyzing the distribution of mental health conditions by gender and productivity at work.
+- Analyzing the distribution of mental health conditions by gender and types of occupations.
-- Identifying correlations between certain demographic factors and mental health issues.- Identifying correlations between certain variables and mental health issues.
+- Identifying correlations between specific variables and mental health conditions.

 ### Project Status
 Ongoing